 Healthy Brownie Bites with Medjool Dates

 When baking with ingredients such as flours, nuts, and dates, you want to make sure they are fresh.
 There’s nothing worse than using year-old flour that’s been stuck in the back of the refrigerator or freezer.
 So, make sure your ingredients haven’t expired and are at their freshest state, mainly when you are serving others.
 The Medjool Dates from Thrive Market is what I used in my recipe.
 Everything I received surpassed my expectations.
-Have you ordered from Thrive Market?

 Healthy Brownie Bites with Medjool Dates Recipe